pingforhelp/BCA/docs/go/bcaSem1&2.md

 > The Tools suggested above are tentative.
 Teacher/Student is free to choose any other similar tool to execute the said lab experiments.
 Like we have labs lol.

-# ENGLISH BRIDGE-II: COMMUNICATE AND CONNECT
+# ENGLISH BRIDGE-II (AEC-II): COMMUNICATE AND CONNECT

-Theory Credits: 4 [4 hrs/week]
+Theory Credits: 4.
+Time 4 hrs/week.

 Unit I
 - Prose: “On Saying Please” – A.G.
 Gardiner